HowonRyu/howonryu.github.io/_pages/research.md

 * Conducted simulation and real data (HCP fMRI dataset) application for model validation and model performance. demonstration with error rate control using Python NumPy
 * Manuscript in preparation: **Spatial Confidence Regions for Excursion Sets with False Discovery Rate Control**

+## Inertial Measurement Unit Input and step and gait feature recognition
+* Parkinson's disease severity detection model with wearable device data (triaxial IMUs) input using CNN architecture.
+* Identifying important kinetic and gait features.
+* Extensive literature review on the use of physiological signals from wearable devices for Parkinson's disease (PD) and machine learning methodologies.

 ## Copy number signature GWAS with variational Bayes